vasantakmr/gurucodes-data/learn/modules/python-introduction-to-python/python-vs-other.md

 title: "Python vs Other Programming Languages"
 ---

-## Python vs Other Programming Languages

-Below is a comparison of Python with other popular programming languages:

 | Feature                | Python                         | Java                           | C++                            | JavaScript                    | Ruby                           |
 |------------------------|--------------------------------|--------------------------------|--------------------------------|--------------------------------|--------------------------------|
 | **Syntax**             | Simple, readable               | Verbose, requires more code    | Complex, requires manual memory management | Less readable compared to Python | Simple and clean               |